legend-exp/pylegendmeta/docs/source/tutorial.rst

 :class:`~.core.LegendMetadata` is a :class:`~.jsondb.JsonDB` object, which
 implements an interface to a database of JSON files arbitrary scattered in a filesystem. ``JsonDB`` does not assume any directory structure or file naming.
-The existence of a certain database entry is verified at runtime (lazy).

 Access
 ------